 Belhaven College offers students disability accommodation in accordance with the guidelines of the American Disabilities Act.
 The student must provide current documentation of the disability from a licensed professional and complete the Belhaven ADA Request Form for accommodation of the term for which the request applies.
-The student must contact the Office of the Dean of Adult Studies, located in Preston Hall, Room 113, at the beginning of each semester for which accommodation is requested.
+The student must contact the state dean, located in Raymond Hall, at the beginning of each semester for which accommodation is requested.
 Approved accommodations will be made within a reasonable time period after completion of the official request.